NF725-C35 - Motherboard MSI - Free user manual and instructions

 PCI Interrupt Request Routing

-When adding or removing expansion cards, make the IRQ, acronym of interrupt request line and pronounced I-R-Q, are hardware lines over which devices can send interrupt signals to the microprocessor.
+When adding or removing expansion cards, make sure that the IRQ (acronym for interrupt request line, pronounced I-R-Q) are hardware lines over which devices can send interrupt signals to the microprocessor.
 The PCI IRQ pins are typically connected to the PCI bus pins as follows:

 | Order Slot | 1 | 2 | 3 | 4 |